Including all out-of-school children in quality learning

 Although national enrolment rates are high in the CEE/CIS region, 2.5 million children of basic school age and 1.6 million children of pre-primary school age are out of school.
 At the secondary level, an estimated 12 million adolescents are not in school.
 Additionally, there are many more children, perhaps millions, from the most marginalized communities, that are excluded from national data collection procedures and thus are invisible in national indicators on education.
 For example, there are an estimated 5.1 million children with disabilities in the region, the majority of which are likely to be out of school.

-A close look at the profiles of children out of school shows that, the children out of school are those from the most socially, culturally and economically marginalized communities.
-Major equity gaps in education exist in enrolment, completion and learning rates between minority children and their peers from majority populations.
+A close look at the profiles of children out of school shows that children out of school are those from the most socially, culturally and economically marginalized communities.
+Major equity gaps in education exist in enrolment, school completion and learning rates between minority children and their peers from majority populations.

 The children and adolescents from marginalized communities that manage to stay in school often experience barriers to learning.
-Learning outcomes across the region are already worryingly low, with about half of 15-year-olds failing to master basic reading and mathematics skills, according to the PISA 2009 international learning assessment.
+Learning outcomes across the region are already worryingly low, with about half of 15-year-olds failing to master basic reading and mathematics skills, according to the OECD's Programme for International Student Assessment (PISA) 2009.

 UNICEF and its partners will support participating governments in the region to achieve this vision by tackling the system level barriers obstructing marginalized children’s school participation and learning.

 Out-of-school children in the region

 Published by the UNICEF Regional Office and graduate students from Harvard Graduate School of Education, 2009.